Health Secretary Matt Hancock has said that people from ethnic minority backgrounds are "disproportionately" dying with coronavirus.

-Most minority groups are much younger than white Britons - and therefore should be less susceptible to the virus.
+Most minority groups are much younger on average than white Britons - and therefore should be less susceptible to the virus.

 The IFS concludes that, if we look at both geography and age combined, the death rate should be lower for most ethnicities than for white people.

-They estimate that the deaths of black Africans are 3.7 times higher than might be expected by geography and age, 2.9 times higher for Pakistanis and 1.8 for black Caribbean (who are older on average than other minority groups).
+It estimates that the deaths of black Africans are 3.7 times higher than might be expected by geography and age, 2.9 times higher for Pakistanis and 1.8 for black Caribbean people (who are older on average than other minority groups).

-The ONS research goes one step further and looks at other factors, such as health and deprivation.
+The ONS research goes one step further than these reviews and looks at other factors, such as health and deprivation.

 It concludes that:

-- Black people are 1.9 times more likely to die than white people
+- Black people are 1.9 times as likely to die as white people

-- Bangladeshis and Pakistanis are 1.8 times more likely to die
+- Bangladeshis and Pakistanis are 1.8 times as likely to die

-- Indians are around 1.5 times more likely
+- Indians are around 1.5 times as likely

 What reasons could there be?